Kang-Jh/babel-plugin-not-js-import-remover/README.md

 This plugin removes Not-Js Import from files.

+## Recommendation

+**Use Frameworks like [Next.js](https://github.com/vercel/next.js).
+Don't try to reinvent the wheel.**

+It is better to use frameworks than creating custom solution.
+Handling webpack and babel to use css modules and image in js is painful.

 ## Purpose

 The original purpose is removing CSSs and images import statments from react components when trying to SSR.